rebaslight/rebaslight/TRIAL-LICENSE.md

 ## Indemnification

-You agree to indemnify and hold harmless Small Helm LLC and its owners, officers, employees, affiliates, agents, partners and directors from and against any and all claims and expenses, including attorneys' fees, arising out of your use of the Rebaslight, including but not limited to your violation of this Agreement.
+You agree to indemnify and hold harmless Very Small Helm LLC and its owners, officers, employees, affiliates, agents, partners and directors from and against any and all claims and expenses, including attorneys' fees, arising out of your use of the Rebaslight, including but not limited to your violation of this Agreement.

 ## Contact Us